2onelab

 Formative manufacturing does not involve removing metal from the source material or adding material, but rather forming or modeling a given volume using heat and/or pressure.
 This includes casting technology and pressing technology.
 Typical examples of this production include casting, stamping or forging.

-traditional metal manufacturing
+Traditional metal manufacturing: Subtractive manufacturing

 Metal 3D Printing Applications